estes-sj/Backrest-Summary-Reporter/README.md

 ```

 ### Get Events and Storage Stats
-Takes in a start_date and end_date, returns the event totals between the provided times, the queried data between the provided times, updates the configured storage mounts with the latest statistics, and retrieves the latest storage statistics and its previous day, week, and month.
+Takes in a `start_date` and `end_date` and:
+* Returns the event totals between the provided times
+* Returns the queried data between the provided times
+* Updates the configured storage mounts with the latest statistics
+* Returns the latest storage statistics and its previous day, week, and month

 #### Example Input
 ```bash